stangeor/USA-Regional-Sales-Analysis/README.md

 ## 1. Overview

-Handled end-to-end regional sales analytics, including data ingestion, cleaning, exploratory analysis, and executive dashboarding.
+Handled end-to-end regional sales analytics, including data ingestion, cleaning, exploratory analysis, and executive-level dashboard development.

-Focused on transforming raw transactional data into decision-ready insights to support regional sales optimization.
+Converted raw transactional data into decision-ready insights to support regional sales optimization.

-Used Python for data ingestion and analytical validation, and BI tools for executive reporting and interactive analysis.
+Used Python for data ingestion and analytical validation, and BI tools for executive reporting and interactive exploration.

 ---